Thunder and lightning are two of the most awe-inspiring natural phenomena. Who doesn’t love a good thunder and lightning storm?

 1. “Thunderstruck” by AC/DC

-With its driving beat and thunderous guitar riff, “Thunderstruck” is sure to get your blood pumping and leave you feeling charged up.
+With its driving beat and thunderous guitar riff, “Thunderstruck” is sure to get you, and everyone around you, feeling charged up.

 2. “Light Up The Sky” by Thousand Foot Krutch

-This song is an anthem for anyone who’s ever felt like they’re fighting an uphill battle.
-It’s a song about never giving up and never backing down. no matter what life throws your way.
+At its core, this song is an anthem for anyone who’s ever felt like they’re fighting an uphill battle and need that extra push to beat the competition.
+It’s about never giving up and never backing down.
+No matter what life throws your way.

 3. “Thunder” by Image Dragons

-With a catchy chorus and driving beat, “Thunder” is perfect for anyone who wants to let loose and have a good time.
+With a catchy chorus and driving beat, “Thunder” is perfect for anyone who wants to get energized and feel empowered.

 4. “Thunder Island” by Jay Ferguson

 Jay Ferguson’s “Thunder Island” is all about summer love.

 Caught by the rain and blinded by the lightning